 Discussion

-The primary aim of this study was to estimate the prevalence of parent-reported war exposure and probable PTSD among children living across Ukraine during the onset of the full-scale invasion of Russian troops.
+The primary aim of this study was to estimate the prevalence of parent-reported war exposure and provisional PTSD among children living across Ukraine approximately six months after the onset of the full-scale invasion of Russian troops.
 In addition to being one of the first studies to report on childhood PTSD in the context of the Russian war on Ukraine, this study also represents one of the few studies assessing the prevalence of paediatric PTSD and its association with parental mental health during an active phase of war, and the prevalence of war-related PTSD in pre-school aged children.

-We found that about half of all children assessed were directly or indirectly exposed to war-related events.
-When their parents were asked about their own exposure to war-related stressors, 100% reported being exposed to at least one such event (Karatzias et al., 2022).
+We found that about half of all children were directly or indirectly exposed to war-related events, based on parental reports.
+When their parents were asked about their own exposure to war-related stressors, 100% reported being exposed to at least one such event (Karatzias et al., 2023).
 It is important to note that parents completed a multi-item assessment of exposure to stressful events during the war, whereas a single item was used to assess if their child had experienced any major stressor related to the war.
-While this methodological effect should be borne in mind, this finding suggests that parents have been able to limit their children’s exposure to war-related stressors to some extent.
-Nonetheless, it is striking that more than half of the children in our sample have experienced an extremely stressful event because of this war.
+While this methodological effect should be borne in mind, this finding suggests that parents may have been able to limit their children’s exposure to war-related stressors to some extent.
+Nonetheless, it is striking that more than half of the children in our sample have been reported to have experienced an extremely stressful event because of this war.

-Probable PTSD was reported in 18.5% of pre-school age children and 14.2% of school-age children.
-In total, 15.3% of children met criteria for probable PTSD.
-The prevalence of probable PTSD in our study can be contextualised in relation to two recent findings.
-In a meta-analysis of refugee and asylum-seeking children and adolescents, Kien et al. (2019) reported an interquartile range of PTSD from 19.0% to 52.7% (Kien et al., 2019), which indicates that the rate of probable PTSD observed in our sample reflects the lower quartile estimate from other samples of young people exposed to war or social upheaval.
-Moreover, the rates of PTSD observed in the current study were almost three times higher than those reported in a study assessing the impact of the early phases of the Russo-Ukrainian war on child mental health in 2016 in the highly exposed Donetsk region in eastern Ukraine and the city of Kropyvnytskyi (former Kirovograd) in central Ukraine (Osokina et al., 2022).
+Provisional PTSD was reported in 17.5% of pre-school age children and 12.6% of school-age children.
+In total, 13.8% of children met criteria for provisional PTSD.
+The prevalence of provisional PTSD in our study can be contextualised in relation to two recent findings.
+In a meta-analysis of refugee and asylum-seeking children and adolescents, Kien et al. (2019) reported an interquartile range of PTSD from 19.0% to 52.7%, which indicates that the rate of provisional PTSD observed in our sample was lower compared to other samples of young people exposed to war or social upheaval.
+This could be a result of the study methodology, particularly the fact that the presence of the symptoms was estimated based solely on parental reports that commonly may not recognize the presence of symptoms in their children (Dyb et al., 2003).
+On the other hand, the rates of PTSD observed in the current study were almost 2.5 times higher than those reported in a study assessing the impact of the early phases of the Russo-Ukrainian war on child mental health in 2016 in the highly exposed Donetsk region in eastern Ukraine and the city of Kropyvnytskyi (former Kirovograd) in central Ukraine (Osokina et al., 2022).
 Several explanations can be offered for this difference.
 First, the unprecedented escalation in violence of Russian aggression toward the civil population and infrastructure since February 24th, 2022, has likely increased the rate of child PTSD across Ukraine.
 Second, the rate of PTSD reported by Osokina et al. (2022) may have been underestimated due to the short symptom reporting period and the use of child self-report measures (Danese & Martsenkovskyi, 2022).
 Additionally, the age range of the Osokina et al. sample was older than ours, which is important to mention as we found a higher prevalence of PTSD in 3-6-year-old children than in 7-17-year-olds.
-Despite their methodological differences, collectively these findings indicate that a substantial portion of children and adolescents in Ukraine are experiencing clinically relevant levels of PTSD as a direct consequence of the Russian invasion.
+Despite their methodological differences, collectively, these findings indicate that a substantial portion of children and adolescents in Ukraine are experiencing clinically relevant levels of PTSD as a direct consequence of the Russian invasion.